jakesgordon/tic-tac-toe/readme.md

   * [lobby](./src/server/lobby.ts) - the main class that executes commands and updates the player and board state before sending events back to the client(s)

-In addition, if the server detects a websocket close then it sends a `LeaveCommand` to the lobby which removes the player from the system.
+In addition, if the server detects a websocket close then it removes the player from the system.